tetratelabs/istio-distro.io/content/istio-in-practice/sticky-sessions/_index.en.md

         simple: LEAST_CONN
 ```

 The second option for setting the load balancer settings is using the field called `consistentHash`.
-This option allows us to provide session affinity based on the HTTP headers (`httpHeaderName`), cookies (`httpCookie`) or other properties (source IP for example, using `useSourceIp: true` setting).
+This option allows us to provide session affinity based on the HTTP headers (`httpHeaderName`), cookies (`httpCookie`), or other properties (source IP, for example, using `useSourceIp: true` setting).

 Let's define a consistent hash algorithm in the destination rule using the *x-user* header name and deploy it: